-Strong recreational attractors and adjacent to future redevelopment of Macquarie Point and in proximity to the proposed CBD UTAS campus upgrade.

-Good connection to Intercity Cycleway and Macquarie Point Cycleway.
+- Strong recreational attractors and adjacent to future redevelopment of Macquarie Point and in proximity to the proposed CBD UTAS campus upgrade. - Journey is unlikely to be impacted by ocean swell. - Good connection to Intercity Cycleway and Macquarie Point Cycleway.

-Short travel distance between the existing Brooke St ferry wharf and Regatta Point - approximately a 20 minute walk to the city.
+• Short travel distance between the existing Brooke St ferry wharf and Regatta Point - approximately a 20-minute walk to the city.
 Ferry may not be attractive option for such a short trip.
 More likely to be a destination.

-Includes existing wharf structures which could potentially be utilised for future use.

-In close proximity to existing key public transport corridors.

-Could act as a catalyst for later stages of the Queens Domain Master Plan and the proposed Macquarie Point Precinct Plan.
+- Includes existing wharf structures which could potentially be utilised for future use. - In close proximity to existing key public transport corridors. - Could act as a catalyst for later stages of the Queens Domain Master Plan and the proposed Macquarie Point Precinct Plan.

-Navigation access to Regatta Point is unconstrained, however ferry services may conflict with current users of the existing jetty and maritime infrastructure.

-Establishing this location as a potential ferry wharf may increase access / travel time into the city centre from south.
+- Navigation access to Regatta Point is unconstrained, however ferry services may conflict with current users of the existing jetty and maritime infrastructure. - Establishing this location as a potential ferry wharf may increase access / travel time into the city centre from south.